teehee08/Crop-Recommender-System/README.md

 Using the Random Forest Mode, we will create a crop recommendation system with a simple GUI where user can input the Nitrogen, Phosphorus, Potassium, Temperature, Humidity, pH, Rainfall.
 The crop recommendation system will then recommend a crop best suited to the conditions input.

-## 6. Conclusions Derived

-## 7. Ethical Considerations and Intelligent Decisions

-## 8. Future Works that can be done
+## 6. Future Works that can be done

 - Instead of recommending the crop given a set of conditions, future works can be done on predicting the optimal conditions for each type of crop.

-## 9. Additional Learning Points from this Project beyond Lectures
+## 7. Additional Learning Points from this Project beyond Lectures

 - A new EDA technique called Point Plot, which is a visualisation that displays points on a specific variable for a specific crop